28 Day Calisthenics Challenge: Free Program (2025)

 We discussed progression briefly above, but we now want to give you some more specific guidelines.

-That said, these will be done with "heavy" weight, ideally less than 6 reps.
+That said, these will be done with "heavy" weight.
+This means you'll do a variation that allows 6 reps or less.
 If necessary, you could use an external source or start working on the more difficult progressions depending on where you are performance wise.

 For rest, give yourself 2:00.
 We can not stress this enough.
 This is one of the biggest issues with calisthenics in that people don't like to rest between sets.
 These are strength movements so treat them as such!